DX Logging Software for Amateur Radio

 Standard Report Viewer Notes

-• Report section hyperlinks appear under DXtreme Station Log on the upper-left side of the Stardard Report Viewer.
+• Report section hyperlinks appear on the upper-left side of the Standard Report Viewer.
 If you cannot see the report hyperlinks, place your mouse cursor just above the scroll bar on the left side of the browser until you see a double-arrow cursor.
 Hold down the left mouse button and drag the mouse to adjust the size of the top frame.

 • A report hyperlink invites IE users to view an active version of the report in the Active Report Viewer.